-Each Advent, the forecourt in front of Schönbrunn Palace turns into a Christmas market of the more elegant sort.
-The palace and its outbuildings form an impressive backdrop, and the quality of the wares is equally high.
+Each year, the forecourt of Schönbrunn Palace turns into a Christmas market that extends through New Year.
+The palace and its outbuildings form a lovely backdrop for this family-friendly event.

-- Gorgeous location in front of the Habsburg palace
+- Gorgeous location in front of the palace

 - See also: